robotology/how-to-document-modules/README.md

-# how-to-document-modules
-Scripts and templates to help you document your code nicely.

-In the following sections, you can find a detailed description on how to document your module and your thrift services ( if your module provides them).
-You can look at this repo structure and files as a model for your developing documented repo.

-Please be careful: the implemented code is just a _fake module_ to show you how to deal with documentation!

-## Description
+## Introduction

+This template repository provides a detailed guide on how your modules, and possibly their API you exposed as _IDL services_, should be documented.

-A clean way to handle your module documentation is to exploit the [GitHub Pages](https://pages.github.com/), which can be used to publish software documentation online
+A clean and handy way to deal with your documentation is to exploit the [**GitHub Pages**](https://pages.github.com/), which represents a nice tool to publish software documentation online.

-.
-Everything is basically done through the special branch called `gh-pages`.
-The branch must contain at the root level the **index.html** file pointing to the static documentation stored somewhere within the branch itself.
-However, the documentation generated with tools like _doxygen_ might be composed of many products (sometimes images), thus it would be worth saving space on the repo by not retaining any history for those files.
+Everything is basically done through the special branch called **`gh-pages`**.
+The branch must contain at the root level the **index.html** file pointing to the static documentation (generally generated via [**doxygen**](www.doxygen.org)) stored somewhere within the branch itself.
+Further, the static documentation might be composed of many products (sometimes images), thus it would be worth saving space on the repository by not retaining any history for those files.

-First off, we explain how to **create the infrastructure** for the documentation using git and keep it **up-to-date** over changes the code undergoes.
-Then, we will go into the details on how to use **doxygen** to write up the documentation.
+First off, we explain how to **create the infrastructure** for the documentation using _git_ and keep it **up-to-date** throughout the changes the code undergoes.
+Then, we will dig into how we can use **doxygen** to write up the documentation.

-Let's start:
+Let's start :sparkles:

 ### Creating the infrastructure
-From `master`, create a new branch called `gh-pages` on your GitHub repository.
+From `master`, create a new branch called `gh-pages` on your repository.
 Then, locally do:

 ```
 git checkout master